 AN EERIE THUNDER seemed to cut through all of creation.
 A frightening metallic rumble sounded like mountains collapsing or earth’s crust breaking apart.
 The vibration trembled through Kate’s body, scaring her like a feral cat caught in a storm.
 She bolted to the picture window to confirm the nearby traprock range remained standing and was stunned to see it unchanged.
 Not even a tree branch lay on her lawn.
 But, it was so real.

 Can reality crack?
 Did I hear myself pierce the other side?
 What did I see?

 Sleeping on the couch had been quite comfortable until the apocalyptic weather front smashed her dreams into fragments, recall and interpretation now made more difficult.

-Kate rubbed her eyes and squinted as daybreak colored the walls a soothing rose-pink.
+Kate rubbed her eyes and squinted as daybreak colored the walls a soothing peachy-pink glow.
 She loved her little house on Summary Road.
 She had to.
-It was all she had left since Todd Avery stormed out two nights ago with most of his belongings, that, and her guilt for not loving him enough.
+It was all she had left since Todd Avery stomped out two nights ago with most of his belongings—that, and her guilt for not loving him enough.
 More guilt.
 Just what I need.
 Feeling Todd’s presence last night stirred sentimental longing that surprised her.
 She sat on the sofa’s middle cushion and mindlessly picked at her hair to unravel snarls one by one.
 I love him.
 I love him not.